 You can bring your dependants to the UK if:

-- you are studying at postgraduate degree level for twelve months or more, or
+- you are studying at postgraduate degree level for nine months or more

 - you are fully sponsored by your government for a programme of study longer than six months